 Why should I choose Systemation for business analysis training?

 As an innovative business transformation organization, Systemation actually pioneered the Business Analysis Certificate Program, and began specializing in business analysis training many years ahead of our competition.
 In business since 1959 and with a rich history rooted in proven client results, our solutions have generated measurable results for many Global 2000 companies worldwide.
-And to best serve our clients, we have forged a strong relationship with the renowned Leeds School of Business at the University of Colorado Denver for our formal Business Analysis Certificate Programs.
+And to best serve our clients, we have forged a strong partnership with the renowned Business School at the University of Colorado Denver, which endorses our formal Business Analysis Programs.

 What is the source of content for Systemation’s Business Analysis programs?

 Systemation training is based on best practice application development methodologies and real world experiences garnered over a long period of time working with world-class organizations.
 In addition, Systemation is a Gold Corporate Sponsor member of the International Institute for Business Analysis (IIBA).
 We are actively involved in helping the Institute establish standards and a process for certifying Business Analysts.
 We have developed 29 competencies that Business Analysts need in order to be proficient in their discipline.
 From these competencies and best practices we have created the content for our Business Analyst training workshops.

 What is the International Institute of Business Analysis (IIBA)?

 The IIBA (www.theiiba.org) is an international not-for-profit professional association for business analysis professionals, similar to the Project Management Institute (PMI®) for project management professionals.
 The IIBA vision is to be the leading worldwide professional association that develops and maintains standards for the practice of business analysis and for the certification of practitioners.
 IIBA will achieve that goal by:

 Are the processes and templates used in the workshops easily integrated into my organization?